Basic Guide To Search Engine Optimisation (SEO)

 You have probably heard someone somewhere say that content is king.
 This is a prediction that was made by Bill Gates back in 1996 but makes a lot of sense today.
 To illustrate the importance of content when it comes to Search Engine Optimisation (SEO), a website user will feel happy when he or she finds content that satisfies his or her needs.

 This means that your first aim as a marketer should be to produce great web content.
 Just like a bad product won’t sell even with the best marketing so is an advanced SEO strategy without great content.

 The second important thing that you will need to take care of after content is HTML.
 The good thing, however, is that you don’t really have to be a professional coder to do it.
-Some of the major parts of HTML that you will need to optimize for every single piece of your content are the title tags and Meta description.
+Some of the major parts of HTML that you will need to optimize for every single piece of your content are the title tags and Meta descriptions.

 The title tags are just like the newspaper headlines and are what shows in the browser tab.
-Every page in your website should have just a single h1-tag so as to make the title clear to Google.
+Every page on your website should have just a single h1-tag so as to make the title clear to Google.

 Meta description, on the other hand, is what shows up as an excerpt whenever a search engine displays your web page as one of the search results.